Jeunese/jeunese.github.io/docs/get-started.md

 ### Drafting

 Start with an outline.
 You don't need all the information right away to start drafting.
 Leave a placeholder for information you don't yet have and start putting together what you do.
 Having the main steps involved to complete a task is a good starting point.
 You can build on the relevant preceding and proceeding information.

-Highlight what the product or feature does in the context of the user need.
-Use real-world examples and use cases to put the product or feature in context for the administrator.
-Focus on the solution that a product or feature provides, not just what it is and does.
-Importantly, describe how the user *performs a task* with the product or feature.
-For guidance on writing instructions for completing a task, see [Writing instructional content](/technical-writing?id=writing-instructional-content) in the **Technical Writing Guidelines** article.

 Remember to write for the administrator, not the engineer that created the product, not for Marketing and Sales, and not for your manager.

 This doesn't mean you should ignore other stakeholders in the company.
-For example, your company might be focusing on specific aspects of a product, and you, as a technical writer, might need to consider how to transition readers from the information in Marketing marketing material to information in the product documentation.
+For example, your company might be focusing on specific aspects of a product, and you, as a technical writer, might need to consider how to transition readers from the information in Marketing material to information in the product documentation.

 You might even be able to leverage existing company materials for overviews and new content.
 Deep dive and technical content can be described at a higher level and in simpler terms.
 Marketing and Sales content can be streamlined and re-focused by removing promises about usability and performance, and adding step-by-step instructions for getting started with the product.